Alyssa-Ma/Schedule.friends/README.md

 2. Your terminal should have \Schedule.friends\frontend as the path now.
 Now we need to install the dependencies.
 ###
 	npm install
 3. We also need a .env file in the frontend to connect to the backend.
-Create a file in the frontend file named `.env` Edit the file, paste and save the following:
+Create a file in the frontend file named `.env` Edit the file, paste and save the following line.
+NOTE: You may need to add a new line under this.
+Press `ENTER` once after copying the text below.
 ###
 	BASE_URL=http://10.0.2.2:8000/api/sf_users
 ***Congratulations you are now done setting up the frontend!***